Murmurations in the depth aspect: Introduction

 \subsection{Acknowledgments}

 Thanks are due to the organizers of WINE 5 (Women in Numbers Europe) and its sponsors (the Clay Foundation) for putting together such a nice event and for the precious opportunity to connect women in numbers.
 We thank Andrew R. Booker for suggesting the problem of murmurations in the depth aspect during his talk at the conference on Analytic Number Theory and Related Topics at RIMS.
+V.K. thanks Yuval Wigderson for helpful conversations concerning Bombieri--Vinogradov.
+C.M. thanks Alberto Acosta Reche for his suggestion to use a moment estimate in the proof of Lemma \ref{lem:lemma4.5-equivalent-using-bombieri-vinogradov}.
 C.B. acknowledges the partial support of SNSF grant 201557 and SNSF-ANR grant 10003145.
 M.L. was supported by a Royal Society University Research Fellowship.
 C.M. was supported by the Engineering and Physical Sciences Research Council [EP/S021590/1], through the EPSRC Centre for Doctoral Training in Geometry and Number Theory (The London School of Geometry and Number Theory) at University College London.
 H.Y.Y. thanks the Dutch Research Council (NWO) for the support through the grant OCENW.XL21.011.
-V.K. thanks Yuval Wigderson for helpful conversations concerning Bombieri--Vinogradov.